JeffreyBenjaminBrown/gauge-freq/README.md

 I've included sample data,
 based on my own observations of a Kite (20.5-edo) Chapman Stick.

-You can be using any tuning; it doesn't have to be a Kite guitar.
+You can be using any tuning and any number of strings;
+it doesn't have to be a Kite guitar or a Chapman Stick.
 The program only deals in Hz values, not note values.
 (The data can include note values, but they are just for human consumption.)

-Note that the output data will be incomplete if you ask for out-of-sample values.
+The output data will be incomplete if you ask for out-of-sample values.
 For instance, if your data gives frequency-gauge pairs for frequencies running from 100 Hz to 300 Hz, and you ask the program what gauge fits well with 50 Hz,